What are the best meditation positions for beginners?

 Yes, it is perfectly acceptable to sit on a chair or cushion.
 Actually, a good chair will improve your seated meditation posture.

 Shavasana is lying down with the arms and hands at the side of the body, legs a little spread.

 8: Standing Up

 Yes, one of the best meditation positions for beginners is standing up.
 This is a good option, especially if you have injuries of arthritis.
 Standing up will also help you to focus and to feel grounded when meditating.

-And of course, you can always do dance and dynamic meditations.
+And of course, you can always do movement meditations.